ytyulkinaxway/axway-open-docs/content/en/docs/apim_installation/apiportal_install/install_unattended.md

 * `--private-key-passphrase`: The passphrase of the private key.
 Used when SSL type `1` is selected and the private key has passphrase.
 * `--passphrase-path`: Directory where the passphrase will be stored.
 The last segment will be the filename where the passphrase will be stored.
 The file is required to setup pache to start silently (without asking for passphrase).
 Used when SSL type `1` is selected and the private key has passphrase.
 * `--hostname`: The hostname of API Portal.
 Used when SSL type `1` is selected.
 * `--restart-apache`: Accepts yY/nN.
-Indicates whether Apache restart is wanted after installation (when the apache service could be correctly detected; otherwise manual restart f Apache is required).
+Indicates whether Apache restart is wanted after installation (when the apache service could be correctly detected; otherwise manual restart of Apache is required).
 * `--optionfile`         : Reads installation options from a file.
 Example: `--optionfile=basic.conf`.
 Inline options take precedence over the options from the configuration file.
 * `--gen-optionfile`     : Prints out the file to stdout.
 By redirecting the output to a file instead, you can quickly generate a dummy configuration file.
 This option is not equired by the installation process.
+* `--admin-change-password`: Accepts yY/nN.
+Flag indicating whether to change JAI admin user password.

+* `--admin-password`: JAI admin password.
+Used when `--admin-change-password` is set to yY.

+* `--admin-password-reset`: Accepts yY/nN.
+Flag indicating whether to force JAI admin user password reset on the first login.

 To see the complete list of options, run one of the following command: